 The most common way of ensuring that there is full requirements traceability is by means of a Requirements Traceability Matrix (RTM).
 The traceability matrix is used to verify that all stated and derived requirements are associated with corresponding design elements, system components, modules and other project deliverables.
 This is known as the forward trace.
 The RTM is also used to verify and document the original source of the requirements so that if questions should arise by the customer regarding why certain features were included, there is a comprehensive audit trail.
 This is known as the backward trace.

 Such systems allow you to manage the list of requirements and associate the other project artifacts (test cases, use cases, tasks, defects, source code revisions, presentations, interview notes, etc.) with them in a collaborative environment.
+When you can link all of these items together in both directions, you have what is known as end-to-end traceability.

 This refers to the need to document the associations between the functional and system requirements and the various artifacts created during the design, development and testing of the system.
 Some example artifacts that can be found at each phase include:

-- Requirements - During this phase, the business and system use cases need to be validated against the functional and system requirements, to ensure complete coverage.
+During this phase, the business and system use cases need to be validated against the functional and system requirements, to ensure complete coverage.

-- Design - During this phase, the design elements, object models, data models, module designs, sequence diagrams, user interface designs and other design artifacts need to be related back to the system requirements.
+During this phase, the design elements, object models, data models, module designs, sequence diagrams, user interface designs and other design artifacts need to be related back to the system requirements.

-- Testing - Requirements test coverage is a key metric in the testing activities as it ensures that all of the requirements and use cases have supporting test cases that will validate the functionality works as expected.
+Requirements test coverage is a key metric in the testing activities as it ensures that all of the requirements and use cases have supporting test cases that will validate the functionality works as expected.

-- Maintenance - During support and maintenance, all defects and system issues that are raised need to be associated with the module and source requirement so that structural weaknesses in the system can be rectified holistically during the next release cycle.
+During support and maintenance, all defects and system issues that are raised need to be associated with the module and source requirement so that structural weaknesses in the system can be rectified holistically during the next release cycle.

 |ID||System Requirement||Use Cases||Design Elements||Test Cases|